 Many investors place their trust in stockbrokers and brokerage firms.
 Too often, they find that their faith has been misplaced.
 Stockbroker fraud is alarmingly common, with specific forms of fraud ranging from omitting material information about investments to engaging in conflict-of-interest transactions — many investments come with huge commissions for brokers and no benefit to the investors.
 Brokerage firms can face liability for their failure to supervise and vicarious liability for their brokers’ negligent and wrongful acts.

 SEC-registered investment advisers must abide by the same securities laws as brokers.
 Claims against investment advisors can range from providing unsuitable investment advice to account churning and charging excessive fees.

 Publicly traded companies commit securities fraud when they release false or misleading information and withhold information that is material to investors’ decisions to buy or sell their securities.
 Securities fraud cases involving large publicly-traded companies are not uncommon, and investors will be able to pursue collective or class action lawsuits in many cases.
 Investors who do not participate in class action suits can recover their losses with the help of a securities attorney and FINRA arbitration.

 4. Private Companies

-Private companies can commit securities fraud by making unregistered offerings.
+Private companies may commit securities fraud through unregistered offerings.
 While there are exemptions to the registration requirement (i.e., in the case of private placements offered to accredited investors), many private companies fail to take all the required steps to secure these exemptions.

 5. Company Executives and Managers

 Company executives and other corporate insiders can commit securities fraud by facilitating the publication of false and misleading information or by engaging in insider trading.
-Plan managers can commit securities fraud by breaching their fiduciary duties, misdirecting and misappropriating employees’ retirement assets, and failing to take appropriate steps to avoid plan losses.
+Plan managers have committed securities fraud by breaching their fiduciary duties, misdirecting and misappropriating employees’ retirement assets, and failing to take appropriate steps to avoid plan losses.